FunsoJay/FunsoJay/README.md

 ### 🧠 About Me

-I'm a **Data Enthusiast** specializing in **Business Intelligence**, with a strong focus on transforming data into meaningful, visual stories that drive decision-making.
-With over **a year of hands-on experience**, I’ve worked across banking, logistics, and energy — turning messy datasets into dashboards, insights, and value.
+I'm a **Data Professional** specializing in **Business Intelligence**, with a strong focus on transforming data into meaningful, visual stories that drive decision-making.
+With over **two years of hands-on experience**, I’ve worked across banking, logistics, and the telecoms space, turning business data into dashboards and reports which help to drive actionable insights and positive business impact and outcome.

-- 🔍 I thrive on asking the right questions and uncovering patterns behind the numbers.
+- 🔍 I focus on asking the right questions and uncovering patterns behind the numbers.
-- 🎯 I believe great data work is equal parts curiosity, clarity, and communication.
+- 🎯 I believe success in this field comes from a balance of curiosity, clear thinking, and effective communication.
-- 🌍 I’m driven by the belief that **when used right, data doesn’t just inform — it transforms how we understand and act.**
+- 🌍 When used effectively, data doesn’t just inform decisions — it transforms the way we understand and act.

 ---